-Vice-Chairman of the Supervisory Board since 10 December 2019 (member of the Supervisory Board since 26 September 2019)
+Vice-Chairman of the Supervisory Board from 10 December 2019 to 28 April 2023 (member of the Supervisory Board from 26 September 2019 to 28 April 2023)

 Born in 1978, Jiří Janoušek graduated from the Faculty of Law of Charles University, Prague.
 In 2012, he passed the bar examination and he is now a lawyer registered with the Czech Bar Association.
 His wide-ranging experience began as a corporate lawyer at financial institutions such as Československá obchodní banka, a.s. and Českomoravská stavební spořitelna, a.s., before he went on to practise at several law firms.
 In his legal practice, he specialises in insolvency law, commercial and civil law, civil procedural law, and arbitration, including related insolvency and enforcement legislation.